shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banners-on-ios.md

 and gender, as well as whether an ad click should open the device's native browser.

+> [!NOTE]
-Note: You can use member ID and inventory code instead of a placement ID
+> You can use member ID and inventory code instead of a placement ID.

-The banner code sample below shows how to request ads using the placement ID.
+> The banner code sample below shows how to request ads using the placement ID.
 Beginning with version RC2.8, you can initialize banners using a combination of member ID and inventory code instead (placement ID is still supported).
 Here are the methods:

 ``` pre
 // iOS: ObjC code that uses inventory code and member ID instead of placement ID (optional)
 -(instancetype)initWithFrame:(CGRect)frame memberId:(NSInteger)memberId inventoryCode:(NSString *)inventoryCode;
 -(instancetype)initWithFrame:(CGRect)frame memberId:(NSInteger)memberId inventoryCode:(NSString *)inventoryCode adSize:(CGSize)size;
 ```

 ``` pre
 // iOS: ObjC to show a banner ad